pgilad/vim-skeletons/README.md

 ### Skeleton Inside

+A skeleton can be:
+- A blank file
-A skeleton could be just an empty file, a file with any text in it, and to make it really powerful - you can use the `UltiSnips` syntax for it.
+- A file with any text in it
+- An `UltiSnips` template

 After creating a new file, `vim-skeleton` will interpolate the skeleton using the `UltiSnips` engine, thus allowing you to set defaults, use snippet structure and anything else you can think of.

 An example skeleton `skeleton.php` is included: